 \section{Abstract}

-Low-loss superconducting microwave devices are required for quantum computation.
+Low-loss superconducting rf devices are required when used for quantum computation.
 Here, we present a series of measurements and simulations showing that conducting losses in the packaging of our superconducting resonator devices affect the maximum achievable internal quality factors ($Q_i$) for a series of thin-film Al quarter-wave resonators with fundamental resonant frequencies varying between 4.9 and 5.8 GHz.
-By utilizing resonators with different widths and gaps, we sampled different electromagnetic energy volumes for the resonators affecting $Q_i$.
+By utilizing resonators with different widths and gaps, different volumes of the stored electromagnetic energy were sampled thus affecting $Q_i$.
 When the backside of the sapphire substrate of the resonator device is adhered to a Cu package with a conducting silver glue, a monotonic decrease in the maximum achievable $Q_i$ is found as the electromagnetic sampling volume is increased.
 This is a result of induced currents in large surface resistance regions and dissipation underneath the substrate.
 By placing a hole underneath the substrate and using superconducting material for the package, we decrease the ohmic losses and increase the maximum $Q_i$ for the larger size resonators.